21Akame03/21Akame03/README.md

 ![alt image](./github.png)

-# "A program is the result of finding a solution to a problem, not knowing the solution."
+# "A Solution is the result of finding a solution to a problem, not knowing the solution."

 ## Just a Student and tech enthusiast.